cch123/asm-cli/readme.md

 Overview
 ----------------
-ASM shell based on unicorn, currently only support x86 and x64 arch, will support 8086 in the near future
+ASM shell based on unicorn

+Currently only support x86 and x64 arch

+8086 support will be added in the near future

 Dependency
 ----------------